briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 This time the p-value is telling us the probability of observing as extreme a difference between distributions given the null hypothesis that they have the same mean, and it is very very small.
 But, as we argued earlier, the more important measure is the actual difference between treatments rather than the p-value.
 In this case, the means are quite different: 1.26 as compared to 0.25.
 Conveniently, the 95% confidence intervals that are returned from a two-sample t-test is giving us information about the uncertainty in the estimated difference between distributions.
 We can see the difference is pretty substantial in this case.

-Now, if you remember back to the boxplot of diversities from runs without parasites, it didn't look very normally distributed.
+Now, if you remember back to the box plot of diversities from runs without parasites, it didn't look very normally distributed.
 The median and lower quartile were squashed together close to zero.
 The t-test is parametric and makes the assumption that our data is normally distributed.
 While it is fairly robust to violations of that assumption, there are non-parametric tests designed to deal with data like these.
 In particular, the Wilcox Rank-Sum test, also known as the Mann-Whitney U Test, is a general non-parametric statistic.

 	 wilcox.test(normal_parasites$ShannonDiversity, no_parasites$ShannonDiversity, conf.int=T)